katahiromz/RisohEditor/README.md

     - Accept space in the caption text box.
     - Accept space in the language text box.
  * 2018.XX.YY ver.5.1.2
+    - Accept space in the window class name text box.
+    - Accept C string literal in in the window class name text box.

 ## Contact Us